Excerpted imagery from photography by Kris Saknussemm

 Standing being impossible, he abandoned me by crawling up toward the bow.
 Suddenly I was angry.
 It was the consummation within me of all his willfulness, and of his obstreperous, inexplicable manias.
 I snatched at his coattails.
 "You will sit!"

 He broke away.
 I pursued him on hands and knees.
 Our brave boat climbed the surge, the planks become a ladder.
 Jozabad and the Solomonites were tying ropes to their waists.
 He threw me one, which hit me.
 He tossed another, which spanked me in the face.
 "Take that, and tie it to Mr. Beasley!
 Strap him, and make him our figurehead!"
 Moved by Jozabad's distress, so unlike him, I blurted, "I am sorry, sir!"

 "I, too!" said he, suddenly.
 His eyes burning strangely, he spun away, heaving at a box gone loose and about to crash on us.

 With my rope cinched, I inched toward Beasley, where he clung at the bow.
 "Here, sir!
 I am to help you!"

 He turned eagerly.
 "Watch to the south, Pedrick!"

 "Jozabad says I must tie you."

 "Wait!"
-He resisted me, pushing, so that I half fell into the boat's footings.
+He resisted me, pushing, so I half fell into the boat's footings.
 He turned, transfixed, to the black horizon.
 "There, do you see?
 The lights!"